-Also, Disk Management can be used to format your USB drive/SD card.
-Right-click on the target drive and select "Format" to FAT32 or NTFS.
-Click "OK" to perform this operation in Windows 7/8/10.
+Disk Management can also be used to format a write-protected USB drive/SD card.
+Right-click on the target drive and select Format to FAT32 or NTFS.
+Finally, click OK to perform this operation on Windows 7/8/10.

-After finishing formatting in Windows 7/8/10, the write protection on a USB drive or micro SD card will be removed.
+After finish formatting in Windows 7/8/10, the write protection on a USB drive, pen drive or SD card should be removed.
 However, formatting the drive will cause data loss.
-If you have stored many important files on the device, they are erased.
-Thus, it is suggested to recover files with professional data recovery software.
-MiniTool Power Data Recovery can help you get files back with its "Damaged Recovery Partition" feature which enables you to retrieve files from formatted, damaged and RAW partitions.
+If you had important files on the device, they are erased.

-Since solution 3 will lead to data loss, probably you are reluctant to format your USB drive to remove write protection USB error or fix SD card write protected.
-In this case, you can skip this way and try the next ways.
+Since this solution will lead to data loss, you might be reluctant to format your USB drive just to remove the write protection error.
+In this case, you should consider backing up all your data using MiniTool ShadowMaker.

 Solution 4: Check and Make Sure USB Flash Drive/SD Card Isn’t Full

 Sometimes if the USB stick or SD card is full with files, it is very likely to receive the write protection error when files are being copied to it.

 Right-click this drive and select Properties.
 Then you can view the size of used space and free space in Windows 7/8/10.
 If there is enough free disk space and you still encounter this issue, it might be because the file you are trying to copy to the USB drive is too large.